-There is one application for intensive subtidal rope mussel on-growing culture.
-This application involves the use of 28, 110 m long ropes spaced 50 m apart arranged, approximately parallel to the water flow, in seven groups of four ropes.
-The ropes are typically suspended in the water column 0.5 m above the sediment at low tide

-(Marine Institute, 2013).
-These ropes are typically deployed by boat at the end of May and beginning of June for the capture of seed mussel with some redeployment occurring between September and November (Marine Institute, 2013; O'Beirn, 2018).
+There is one pending licence decision site and one new application site for intensive subtidal rope mussel ongrowing culture.
+This culture technique involves the use of 28, c.
+100 m long double header ropes with floatation barrels (Figure 5.3).
+The ropes are spaced 50 m apart and are arranged approximately parallel to the water flow in seven groups of four ropes.
+The ropes are typically suspended in the water column 0.5 m above the sediment at low tide (Marine Institute, 2013) and tied to a 1.5 tonne mooring block by a 70 m long anchor rope (Butler, 2018).
+These ropes will be deployed by boat in March or April for the capture of seed mussel with stripping and bringing ashore occurring between September and November (Marine Institute, 2013; Butler, 2018; O'Beirn, 2018).